 Minoxidil works best for growth at the crown and vertex of the scalp.
-It isn’t ideal for regrowth at the hairline.
-You’ll want to pay close attention to those areas at the top of the head where thinning hair will appear fuller after a lengthy minoxidil regimen.
-You’ll see less scalp through the hair and may even notice a significant increase in follicle density.
+It isn’t ideal for regrowth at the hairline.2 You’ll want to pay close attention to those areas at the top of the head where thinning hair will appear fuller after a lengthy minoxidil regimen.
+You may see less scalp through the hair and might even notice an increase in follicle density.

 In the image below, notice that the hairline doesn’t necessarily move forward, but there’s a marked increase in health and density leading up to it.
 This is after six months of treatment.

-There is very little difference in fullness until the day 73 picture.
-It usually takes around three months to start seeing new growth like this, so, if anything, this timeline is somewhat accelerated.
+There is very little difference in fullness until the image from day 73.
+It usually takes at least three months to start seeing new growth like this, so, if anything, this timeline is somewhat accelerated.

-Let’s take a look at a large handful of minoxidil before and after photos.
+Let’s take a look at a large handful of minoxidil before and after photos for more context.

 Top to bottom, the length of minoxidil treatment goes from shorter to longer (up to 6 months) in these before and after photos.

-Studies into the efficacy of a combined approach — putting minoxidil and finasteride (Propecia) together — show impressive results.
-It seems that the drugs work well together, with no contraindications and significantly improved outcomes.
+Studies into the efficacy of a combined approach — putting topical minoxidil and oral finasteride (Propecia) together — show impressive results.3 It seems that the drugs work well together, with no contraindications and significantly improved outcomes.

-You can see before and after photos for finasteride by following this link, but here are some images that show how well they can work together.
+You can see before and after photos for finasteride here, but below are some images that show how well they can work together.
 Some of these images represent minoxidil combined with topical finasteride, while others represent minoxidil combined with oral finasteride.